UnfinishedStuff/Pimoroni_Pico_Display_Pack_documentation/README.md

 display.init(display_buffer)
 ```

-# Using the display: the RGB LED
+# Using the Display Pack: the RGB LED

 The RGB LED on the board is really straightforward to use.
 Like most controllable RGB LEDs, it takes three values, each between 0 and 255.
 The first controls the amount of red light, the second the green, and the last the blue.
 The command for this is `display.set_led(red, green, blue)`, and the colour of the LED should change as soon as this command is run.
 On a technical level the LED isn't a Neopixel, it is an analog LED with three different elements.
 Each element is a different colour, and the strength of the colour is controlled by PWM.

-# Using the display: the buttons
+# Using the Display Pack: the buttons

 At the moment the only way to control the buttons seems to be to check if they're pressed individually.
 If you're familiar with interrupts it seems you'll need to look into the base MicroPython documentation to do that, as they aren't catered for here.